Functionize CLI Usage Guide

 How do I create a new Project?

-When creating a new testing project via the Functionize CLI, you need two pieces of information: the project's name and the URL to be tested.
+When creating a new testing project via the Functionize CLI, you need two pieces of information:

-Run fze project create -n {Name of project} -u {URL for project}
+fze project create -n {Name of project} -u {URL for project}

 How do I test my non-public site?